Guided Super-Resolution as Pixel-to-Pixel Transformation: Experimental Results

 The last method we compare to is a recent supervised learning algorithm, \emph{MSG-Net}~\cite{Tak-Wai2016}, also in the authors' original implementation \footnote{\url{https://github.com/twhui/MSG-Net}}.
-Training the supervised scenario at full resolution is not a very reasonable procedure: guided super-resolution only makes sense if it is not easily possible to record large amounts of data at the target resolution (e.g., large-scale vegetation height maps at 10$\,$m resolution cannot be produced at a reasonable cost).
-We nevertheless included the results of this method for comparison.
+We argue that guided super-resolution is most useful if it is not easily possible to record large amounts of data at the target resolution (e.g., large-scale vegetation height maps at 10$\,$m resolution cannot be produced at a reasonable cost).
+Nevertheless we included the results of this method for comparison.
 Under the assumption that source and guide images are available in large quantities we follow a common procedure from the literature~\cite{Schocher2017,Lanaras2018}: under the assumption that the upsampling model is to some degree scale-invariant, one can \emph{downsample} the available $M\times M$ data by the factor $D$ to obtain synthetic training data for $\times D$ upsampling.
 The model thus trained for upsampling $(M/D)^2\rightarrow M^2$ is then, at test time, applied to the actual super-resolution task $M^2\rightarrow N^2$.
 This model will be referred to as MSG-Net-DS.
 Overall, we train MSG-Net on the dataset provided by \cite{Tak-Wai2016} for the depth case and a similarly sized dataset for the vegetation height.
 We found that, due to the repeated downsampling, the depth data provided by \cite{Tak-Wai2016} was not enough to train the MSG-Net-DS, so we additionally used the training data of \cite{Riegler2016}, and performed some data augmentation for the vegetation height.
 Still, the data was not sufficient to train for factors larger than $\times 8$.
 For practical applications of guided super-resolution, the need for large amounts of labelled training data is a real issue, and a serious limitation.